Something shifted, and it wasn't subtle.

 The new reality: Algorithmic improvements are compounding: - Mixture of Experts reduces compute-per-parameter - Distillation transfers capability from large to small models - Better data curation beats raw data volume - Quantization enables deployment on modest hardware

 The result: DeepSeek trained frontier-competitive models for $6M.
-Qwen 3's training cost is undisclosed but reportedly comparable.
-The capital barrier is falling.
+The capital barrier is falling fast.

 The Talent Distribution

-The shift: Top AI researchers increasingly work at or consult for open efforts: - Former OpenAI and Google researchers at Mistral - Academic labs releasing competitive models (Yi, DeepSeek, Qwen) - Open collaborations (Eleuther, HuggingFace) advancing the frontier
+The shift: Top AI researchers increasingly work at or consult for open efforts: - Former OpenAI and Google researchers at Mistral - Academic labs releasing competitive models (DeepSeek, Qwen) - Open collaborations (Eleuther, HuggingFace) advancing the frontier

 The dynamic: When frontier techniques become papers, open efforts implement them within months.
 The research moat erodes quickly.